 In 2021, we introduced a new digital management system to bring together in one place a full history of every pole in our network.
 The location, wood species, age, pole-top assets and inspection history as well as the results of aerial inspections by our helicopters are now captured in this system for every pole.
 This gives us even better information to work from in planning our annual asset management program.

-For more information have a look at our fact sheet.
+For more information, download our fact sheet.

-On a continual basis, Powercor is investing in its powerline replacement program to help protect communities against the threat of bushfires.
+Powercor is investing in its powerline replacement program to help protect communities against the threat of bushfires.

 This involves moving overhead electrical infrastructure to underground trenches or installing high voltage covered conductors.